So you’ve been awarded a spring 2022 Lawns to Legumes grant…

 Our suggestion?
 Check out the resources on the Minnesota Board of Water and Soil Resources (BWSR)’s Lawns to Legumes webpage.
 Make sure you have a look at the Planting for Pollinators Design Guide.
 This downloadable guide covers the four project types you can choose from (pocket plantings, flowering shrubs and trees, pollinator lawns, and pollinator meadows), and provides tips on plant selection, templates to help you design a garden project, and information on caring for your plantings.

 Note: Reimbursement for plants is limited to native plants, with a few exceptions.
-Check this reimbursable expenses doc for more information.
+Read further below or check this reimbursable expenses doc.

 More helpful resources (some of these are on BWSR’s Lawns to Legumes webpage):